House197/CSharp/FCC_CSharp.md

 - Un signed value usa sus bytes para representar un número igual de números positivos y negativos.
 - Un unsiged type usa sus bytes para representar solo números positivos.

+#### Recap
+- Values are stored as bits, which are simple on / off switches.
+Combining enough of these switches allows you to store just about any possible value.
+- There are two basic categories of data types: value and reference types.
+The difference is in how and where the values are stored by the computer as your program executes.
+- Simple value types use a keyword alias to represent formal names of types in the .NET Library.

 ## Choose specialty complex types for special situations
 https://learn.microsoft.com/en-us/training/modules/csharp-choose-data-type/6-choose-right-data-type